ROCm/hipBLASLt/docs/conceptual/hipblaslt-clients.rst

    --splitk <value>                   [Tuning parameter] Set split K for a solution, 0 is use solution's default value.
 (Only support GEMM + api_method mix or cpp)
    --wgm <value>                      [Tuning parameter] Set workgroup mapping for a solution, 0 is use solution's default value.
 (Only support GEMM + api_method mix or cpp)
    --flush                            Flush icache, only works for gemm.
-   --help |-h                         produces this help message --version <value>                  Prints the version number
+   --help |-h                         Produces this help message --version <value>                  Prints the version number